eea/garie-codeage/readme.md

 Next setup your config.
 Be sure that `config.json` doesn't have any websites added to the list of urls, as the 'urls' field will be filled by the plugin.

-Once you finished edited your config, lets setup our environment.
+Once you finished edited your config, let's setup our environment.

 ```sh
 docker-compose up